 They're particularly problematic after big wet seasons, which massively increase plant growth – especially highly flammable grasses such as Spinifex.

 In the past such growth was kept under control by the Wangkamadla people, who regularly burnt the area as part of their land management.

-Satellite images have shown plant cover and productivity in the swales between dunes and on the slopes of the ranges is higher than surrounding properties and measurably improved since our purchase of the land.
+Satellite images have shown plant cover and productivity in the swales between dunes and on the slopes of the ranges is higher than surrounding properties and measurably improved.

 History and cultural values

-The reserve once lay on a trade route stretching from Queensland's Gulf of Carpentaria all the way to South Australia.
-The local narcotic plant pituri was traded for stone knives, seashells and even dugong-tusk daggers.
+The Wangkamadla people have a long-standing connection to this land, with rock paintings and significant sites scattered across the reserve.
+It once lay on a trade route stretching from Queensland's Gulf of Carpentaria all the way to South Australia.
+The local narcotic plant Pituri was traded for stone knives, seashells and even dugong-tusk daggers.

 We're working closely with the Wangkamadla people to identify and learn about important cultural values.

 The purchase of Cravens Peak was made possible with funds from the Commonwealth’s National Reserve System Program, as well as our generous supporters.